 - I can compare versions of files and list the differences between versions, aka diffs.

-- I can revert to a previous version of a file, which I dearly wish I could do today.
+- I can revert to a previous version of a file, after multiple revisions, which I dearly wish I could do today.

 - I can add comments and labels to explain changes or track the project milestones.